demisto/content/Packs/PrismaAccess/Playbooks/playbook-Prisma_SASE_-_Block_URL_README.md

 The playbook will handle the operation of blocking a URL within the organization.
 If a category is provided, the URL will be added to the list.
-If not, a new URL category will be created, and a new security rule that blocks that category.
+If not, a new URL category and a new security rule that blocks that category will be created.

 ## Dependencies